brannn/homelab-foundations/QUICKSTART.md

 ## Overview

 This guide will get you from zero to a fully functional homelab in under 30 minutes.
-You'll have Kubernetes with foundation storage (Longhorn CSI + MinIO), GitOps management (Flux), MetalLB load balancing, HAProxy ingress, Pi-hole DNS for local hostname resolution, comprehensive monitoring with Prometheus + Grafana, analytics with Trino + Iceberg, real-time analytics with ClickHouse, and IoT messaging with NATS + JetStream.
+You'll have Kubernetes with foundation storage (Longhorn CSI + MinIO), GitOps management (Flux), MetalLB load balancing, HAProxy ingress, Pi-hole DNS for local hostname resolution, comprehensive monitoring with Prometheus + Grafana, analytics with Trino + Iceberg, real-time analytics with ClickHouse, IoT messaging with NATS + JetStream, and workflow orchestration with Temporal.

 **Architecture**: Core storage components are managed via Helmfile for high availability, while other services use GitOps (Flux) for automated deployment and management.